Injuries, though, don’t always happen, and having to pay for them can be an unwelcome surprise. Medical expenses can add

 up quickly.
 Combine that with car repairs and you can be in for financial ruin.

 When it comes to auto accidents and injuries, it can be challenging to know which insurance covers your situation.
+That’s why cheap car insurance may not be the best car insurance for you.
+There are wide variety of auto insurance options you should know about.
+Let’s dive in further.

 Do you use your health insurance?
 Do you use your personal injury protection?
 Can you use both?